cjunwon/Youtube-Data-Analysis/README.md

 ## OBJECTIVE
 * Build data pipeline
-  * Retreive raw channel data and comment thread data using the Youtube API
+  * Retreive raw channel data and comment thread data using the Youtube Data API
   * Upload data to AWS RDS MySQL database
   * Automate/Schedule data updates using ngrok and invictify
   * Pull data from MySQL database back into pandas dataframe for analysis